Interactive: This document offers customized analysis of your Cisco device.

 Readers of this document should be knowledgeable of the following:

-Whenever you install a new RSP, VIP, port adapter, or Cisco IOS software image, it is important to verify that the router has enough memory, and that the hardware and software are compatible.
+Whenever you install a new card, module, or Cisco IOS® software image, it is important to verify that the router has enough memory, and that the hardware and software are compatible with the features you wish to use.

 Perform the following recommended steps to check for hardware-software compatibility and memory requirements:

-If you need to upgrade the Cisco IOS software image to a new version, see How to Choose a Cisco IOS Software Release for more information.
+If you need to upgrade the Cisco IOS software image to a new version or feature set, see How to Choose a Cisco IOS Software Release for more information.

-If you determine that a Cisco IOS software upgrade is required, follow the Software Installation and Upgrade Procedures for the Cisco 7500 Series Router.
+If you determine that a Cisco IOS software upgrade is required, follow the steps outlined in Software Installation and Upgrade Procedure for the Cisco 3600 series router.

 %XXX-n-YYYY : [text]